I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Lush vegetation makes animals and birds difficult to spot

-What Weather & Temperatures can I Expect in December?
+Weather & Temperatures in December

-Being the change of the seasons, the weather is unpredictable during December, but the sun does begin to make more regular and longer appearances with each day.
+With the change of the seasons, the weather is unpredictable during December, but the sun does begin to make more regular and longer appearances with each day.

 Tanzania location | Daytime temperatures | Nighttime temperatures |